ForestAdmin/agent-nodejs/docs/connectors/relationships.md

 ## Preconditions

-Cross-datasource relationships can only work when:

-- All fields which are used as either `originKey`, `originKeyTarget`, `foreignKey` and `foreignKeyTarget` are filterable with the `In` operator.
-- The underlying datasource ensures that values in columns used as `originKeyTarget` and `foreignKeyTarget` are unique across the collection.
+Cross-datasource relationships can only work when the underlying datasource ensures that values in columns used as `originKeyTarget` and `foreignKeyTarget` are unique.

 ## Advanced use-cases